And, schedule a video verification call with us. Don't worry it takes a few

 Daniel is a Workweek friend, working to produce amazing podcasts.
 To find out more, visit: www.workweek.com

-This short ‘n sweet Bathroom Break is all about preparing for potential setbacks. 🚽
+This short ‘n sweet Bathroom Break is all about using less boring terms and getting those downloads and signups UP. 🚽

 Follow Jay: